Documentation and tutorials.

 This document describes the syntax of flat assembler g language, with basic examples.
 It was written with an assumption that it would be read sequentially and at any moment it uses only the concepts and constructions that have been introduced earlier.
 However it should be possible to jump right to the section that interests the reader, and then go back to earlier parts only when it is needed in order to better understand the later ones.

-To start assembly from the command line it is necessary to provide two parameters: the first one should be name of a source file, the second one - name of the destination file.
+To start assembly from the command line it is necessary to provide at least one parameter, the name of a source file, and optionally a second one - name of the destination file.
 If the assembly is successful, the generated output is written into the destination and a short summary is displayed, otherwise an information about errors is shown.
 The maximum number of presented errors can be controlled with an additional "-e" switch (by default no more than one error is presented).
 The "-p" switch controls the maximum number of passes the assembler is going to attempt.
 This limit is by default set to 100.
 The "-r" switch allows to set up the limit of the recursion stack, that is the maximum allowed depth of entering macroinstructions and including additional source files.
 The "-v" switch can enable showing all the lines from this stack when reporting an error (by default the assembler tries to select only the lines that are likely the most informative, but this simple heuristic may not always be correct).
+If "-v" switch is used with value 2, it in addition makes all the messages displayed by commands from the source text to be shown in real time (in every consecutive pass).
+The "-i" switch allows to insert any command at the beginning of processed source.

 Every command in the assembly language occupies a single line of text.
 If a line contains the semicolon character, everything from that character up to the end of the line is treated as a comment and ignored by the assembler.
 The main part of a line (i.e. excluding the comment) may end with the backslash character and in such case the next line from the source text is going to be appended to this one.
 This allows to split any command across multiple lines, when needed.
 From now on we will refer to a source line as an entity obtained by stripping comments and joining the lines of text connected with backslash characters.